spacetelescope/jdaviz/docs/imviz/plugins.rst

 If you have multiple viewers open, you will see another dropdown menu to select the active viewer.

-Additionally, the query starts anew everytime :guilabel:`SEARCH` is clicked, so previous results and marks are not stored.
+Additionally, the query starts anew every time :guilabel:`SEARCH` is clicked, so previous results and marks are not stored.
 To save the current result before submitting a new query, you can save the table to a variable::

     results = imviz.get_catalog_source_results()

 .. note::

-    The radius chosen results in a table returned with sources found outside the active viewers current zoomed-in portion of the image.
-Additional steps will be needed to filter out these points if necessary.
+    The table returned from the API above may cover more sources than shown in the currently zoomed-in portion of the image.
+Additional steps will be needed to filter out these points, if necessary.

 .. _imviz-export-plot: